BonzaiThePenguin/WikiSort/Chapter 3: In-Place.md

         B = MakeRange(mid, B.start + B.length)
         A = MakeRange(BinaryLast(array, A.start + amount, A), B.start)

+<b>Update:</b> Upon closer inspection, this aspect of the algorithm is almost certainly sub-optimal.
+The paper addresses various methods to deal with failing to find enough unique values.
+Anyone want to give it a shot?

 ============================
 <b>And what if A can't be broken up into evenly sized blocks?</b>